10 Comforting Bible Verses for the Death of a Loved One

 You might not feel God right now.
 Don’t give up on him.

 He promises to stay with you.
-Cling to what is true while you feel what you feel.
+Cling to what is true as you process your emotions.
 God has promised that he will never leave you.
 He is with you even if you cannot sense his presence.
-Stand on this promise as you soak in the truth that you are not alone.
+Stand on this promise as you soak in the truth that you are not alone in your grief.
+He is with you.

 2. Psalm 34:17-18